turalaksel/FASTrack/README.md

     ./install.sh
     ```
 - After running the script don't move your FAST directory to some other location.
 If you move to another location, run the install.sh script in the new directory.

-##Installation on Mac OS X Yosemite##

-- **IMPORTANT: If you previously installed fast following the old instructions, before proceeding delete the FAST codes on your system typing the lines below.**

-    ```
-    cd /usr/local/bin
-    sudo rm -f fast lima stack2tifs
-    cd ~/anaconda/lib/python2.7/site-packages
-    rm -f motility.py plotparams.py
-    ```

-- MacOS X comes with python installed, however I personally prefer the [Anaconda](http://continuum.io/downloads) distribution.
-Download the 64 bit installer for Python2.7 and install it.

-- FAST depends on some functions from [FreeImage](http://freeimage.sourceforge.net/) library.
-To install FreeImage, first install [macports](https://www.macports.org/).

-- Download the package for [Mac OS X 10.10 Yosemite](https://distfiles.macports.org/MacPorts/MacPorts-2.3.3-10.10-Yosemite.pkg).

-- After installation of macports, install free image on terminal.

-    ```
-    sudo port install freeimage
-    ```
-- Install python package for openCV on terminal.

-    ```
-    conda install opencv
-    ```
-- Numpy package will be downgraded.
-Install again the updated version of numpy on terminal.

-    ```
-    conda install numpy
-    ```
-- Move **FAST_mac** directory to the desired location.
-After you move the folder, on terminal change move to FAST_mac and run the installation script.

-    ```
-    chmod +x install.sh
-    ./install.sh
-    ```

-- After running the script don't move your FAST directory to some other location.
-If you move to another location, run the install.sh script in the new directory.

-###Installation instructions for generating tracking movies on Mac OSX###

-- To create filament tracking movies as a visual report for quality of filament tracking, two extra packages need to be installed.

-- Install ImageMagick by downloading and installing [ImageMagick package](http://cactuslab.com/imagemagick/assets/ImageMagick-6.9.1-0.pkg.zip).

-- Install ffmpeg by downloading the binaries for your system from [ffmpeg page](http://ffmpegmac.net/).

-- After downloading and opening the zip file, move the contents to ```/usr/local/bin``` on a terminal.

-- First ```cd``` to the package directory and move contents to destination.

-    ```
-    sudo mv ffmpeg ffprobe ffserver /usr/local/bin
-    ```

 ##Preparation of movie files##